Aberdeen F.C. (1881)

-Aberdeen Football Club were a Scottish football team formed in 1881.
-On 14 April 1903 they merged with the two other Aberdeen clubs Victoria United and Orion to form the current Aberdeen Football Club.
+Aberdeen Football Club was a Scottish football team formed in 1881.
+On 14 April 1903 it merged with the two other Aberdeen clubs Victoria United and Orion to form the current Aberdeen Football Club.

 The club's first-ever game was a 1–4 defeat at Coupar Angus.
-Aberdeen played their first Scottish Cup tie against Dundee Harp in 1882.
+Aberdeen played its first Scottish Cup tie against Dundee Harp in 1882.
 The club won its first trophy in 1888, the Aberdeenshire Cup.
 In 1891, Aberdeen became a founder member of the newly formed Northern League.

 Stadium

 On 1 February 1899, the club moved into Pittodrie Stadium which had previously been a dung hill for the city's police horses.
 They had previously played at Holburn Cricket Ground, the Aberdeen Grammar School grounds and The Chanonry.

 Playing colours

-For most of their history (1888 to 1903), the club's colours were white shirt, blue short, and blue socks.
+The club's first adopted schema was maroon jerseys with blue (serge) knickers.
+For most of its history (1888 to 1903), the club's colours were white shirt, blue (serge) knickers, and blue socks.